Skateboarding in China: Skateboarding at the Olympics (2020 and 2024)

 The inclusion of Skateboarding at the 2020 Summer Olympics (held in 2021 due to the pandemic) and Skateboarding at the 2024 Summer Olympics significantly boosted the sport's profile in China.
+Notable contributor Danny Yuan Yuan Zhang (2017-2021) Served as program Director for the Chinese Olympic and National Skateboarding Team, overseeing athlete development, preparation for international competitions, and ensuring a supportive and inclusive team environment leading into the Tokyo 2020 Olympic cycle.
 Chinese national team skaters such as Zoe Zeng-Wenhui, Cui Chenxi, Zhu Yuanling Skateboarding at the 2024 Summer Olympics – Women's street.
-While Zheng Haohao for women's park emerged as prominent figures, inspiring a new generation of athletes.
+While Zheng Haohao coached by former pro skater Danny Wainwright for women's park emerged as prominent figures, inspiring a new generation of athletes.

 Current Landscape

 Today, skateboarding competitions in China are thriving, with numerous events held annually across the country.
 The sport has gained institutional support, with various organizations promoting skateboarding as a viable athletic pursuit.
 The growth of skateboarding culture has also led to increased investment in infrastructure, including skate parks and training facilities.